frankmcsherry/frankmcsherry.github.io/_posts/2015-04-10-genericjoin.md

 However, you can whip together a skew-resilient version of each of these operations.

-1. `count` is noturally skew resilient because we just need a number for each prefix.
+1. `count` is naturally skew resilient because we just need a number for each prefix.
 They can be distributed (uniformly) by a hash on the prefix.
 2. `propose` can be made skew resilient by distributing the extensions for each prefix to machines sequentially from a machine identified by a hash of the prefix.
 We need to know how many machines to ask for extensions, but each proposal should come with a count (I dropped it; oops).
 3. `intersect` can be made skew resilient by distributing the `(P, E)` records by hash, and shipping proposals to the known location for each relation.